- Date : 04/12/2020

-A health emergency requiring hospitalisation can have both short term and long term consequences for your financial health.
+A health emergency requiring hospitalisation can have both short term and long term implication for your financial goals.
 Health insurance is fast becoming a priority for many Indians due to the rising costs of quality healthcare.
 Health insurance companies too have been focusing on providing a host of customer-friendly features such as cashless or reimbursement mode.

 Cashless health insurance plans allow the insured to avail medical care without having to pay upfront.
 The insurance company settles the dues directly with the hospital, provided it is a part of its network.
 The bill is paid subject to all policy terms and conditions being met.

 - In the event of an emergency, the hospital will begin treatment as soon as you furnish the cashless card and insurance policy details at the admissions desk.

 - The hospital will then contact the insurance company for approving the treatment.
 It will submit a pre-authorisation form on your behalf, in order to get the go-ahead.

 - The bills are reviewed on completion of treatment by the insurance company which makes the payment accordingly.

 - Here, you need to get approval from the insurance company beforehand by submitting the required medical reports and cost estimates.

 - If approved, the insurance company issues a pre-authorisation letter which is to be submitted at the hospital on admission along with the health insurance policy details, including the health insurance ID card.

 - At the time of discharge, however, the hospital will retain the bills in order to claim payment from the insurance company.